TeganHakim/TeganHakim/README.md

 ## I'm a Student, Game Dev, and Web Dev!

-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on many [Unity Games][website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Make as many projects as possible and learn new languages
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to play baseball and play the piano

 ### Connect with me: